Support Us Button Widget

 See the light show

-The most popular location to view the synchronous fireflies is at Elkmont Campground in the Great Smoky Mountains National Park.
-Each year, a lottery system is used to assign vehicle passes.
-While the lottery closed on May 1, there are still several ways to experience the phenomenon.
+The most popular location to view the synchronous fireflies is about two-hours from Asheville at Elkmont Campground in the Great Smoky Mountains National Park.
+And you’ll be lucky to get a spot.
+Each year, a lottery system is used to assign vehicle passes — the lottery opening will be announced in late April.

 What to know before your adventure